DharmikGor/Wordpress-Custom-Functions/README.md

 11. Add a custom link to the end of a specific menu that uses the wp_nav_menu() function

+# Wordpress Template Functions.

-12. Posts Render, Pagination, Loader, and WP_Query with AJAX
+1. Posts Render, Pagination, Loader, and WP_Query with AJAX